-Many international students decide to work in Japan while studying in order to afford tuition and living costs.
-We’ve previously discussed the cost of living and studying in Japan.
+Many international students decide to work in Japan in order to afford the study and living costs.
+We’ve previously seen the tuition fees and living cost in Japan.
+And having enough to cover all these expenses may be challenging at times.

 Work permit for international students in Japan